rm-hull/luma.oled/README.rst

 P5 Header
 ^^^^^^^^^
+You can also solder the wires directly to the underside of the RPi GPIO pins.

 On rev.2 RPi's, right next to the male pins of the P1 header, there is a bare P5 header which features I2C channel 0, although this doesn't appear to be initially enabled and may be configured for use with the Camera module.

 ========== ====== ============ ======== ============== ========
 Board Pin  Name   Remarks      RPi Pin  RPi Function   Colour